spdx/tools-python/README.md

 # Features

-* API to create and manipulate SPDX v2.2 and v2.3 documents.
+* API to create and manipulate SPDX v2.2 and v2.3 documents
 * Parse, convert, create and validate SPDX files
 * supported formats: Tag/Value, RDF, JSON, YAML, XML
+* visualize the structure of a SPDX document by creating an `AGraph`.
+Note: This is an optional feature and requires additional installation of optional dependencies

 # Planned features